micro-ROS/micro_ros_platformio/README.md

   - `wifi_nina`
   - `native_ethernet`

-### Memory configuration
-The middleware memory resources can be configured with a customized meta file, the `microros_user_meta = <file_name>.meta`, the file shall be on the project main folder.
-Documentation on configurable values can be found [here](https://micro.ros.org/docs/tutorials/advanced/microxrcedds_rmw_configuration/).

-Example configurations can be found on the [metas](./metas) folder.

 ### Extra packages
 Folders added to `<Project_directory>/extra_packages` and entries added to `<Project_directory>/extra_packages/extra_packages.repos` will be taken into account by this build system.
 This should be used for example when adding custom messages types or custom micro-ROS packages.

+### Other configuration
+Library packages can be configured with a customized meta file, configurable with the parameter `microros_user_meta = <file_name>.meta`.
+This file shall be on the project main folder.
+This allows the user to customize the library memory resources or activate optional functionality such as multithreading, including configuration of user [Extra packages](#extra-packages).

+- Documentation on available parameters can be found [here](https://micro.ros.org/docs/tutorials/advanced/microxrcedds_rmw_configuration) and [here]([microxrcedds_rmw_configuration](https://micro-xrce-dds.docs.eprosima.com/en/latest/client.html)).
+- Default configurations can be found on the [metas](./metas) folder.

+  *Note: the [common.meta](./metas/common.meta) file makes general adjustments to the library and shall not be modified by the user.*

 ## Custom targets
 This library can be easily adapted to different boards, transports or RTOS, to achieve this:

-- Transport: Users can include their custom transport following the signatures shown on [./platform_code/arduino/micro_ros_platformio.h](./platform_code/arduino/micro_ros_platformio.h) and the provided sources on [./platform_code/arduino/<transport>](./platform_code/arduino) as a reference.
+- Transport: Users can include their custom transport following the signatures shown on [micro_ros_platformio.h](./platform_code/arduino/micro_ros_platformio.h) and the provided sources on [platform_code](./platform_code) as a reference.
 More info can be found [here](https://micro-xrce-dds.docs.eprosima.com/en/latest/transport.html#custom-transport).
 - Time: micro-ROS needs a `clock_gettime` implementation, following POSIX implementation with an accuracy of at least 1 millisecond.
   This method is used to retrieve the elapsed time on executor spins and reliable communication, an example implementation can be found on [clock_gettime.cpp](./platform_code/arduino/clock_gettime.cpp)